Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Scalar case

 with the Polygamma function by $\psi^{n}(x)$, which arises from the integral in Eq.~\eqref{Eq: EMfield}.
 Note that for a real variable $x$, $Q^0_\pm(x)$ and $Q^1_\pm(x)$ are purely imaginary and real functions, respectively.
-Therefore, $\mathcal{P}$ is a real function of $R_*$, and we will discuss the behavior of radiated power in Sec.~V.
+Therefore, $\mathcal{P}$ is a real function of $R_*$, and we will discuss the behavior of radiated power in Sec.~5.

 It is clear from Eq.~\eqref{radiation-power-constant} that the radiated power depends on the size of $R_{s*}$.
-When $\omega_{p}$ is negligible, the peak in radiation occurs for $R_{s*} \sim 0.84$, and when $R_{s*} \gg 0.84$, radiation is suppressed.
-For $\omega_{p}$ is non-negligible, the radiation peak for $R_{s*} \sim \frac{0.84}{\sqrt{1 - \xi_{s}^{2}}}$.
-Thus, the resonant effect occurs when plasma frequency is close to the scalar mass scale ($\xi_s^2 \sim 1$), and the resonant effect can enhance the radiated power when the size of the scalar field $R$ is much larger than the inverse scalar mass scale $m^{-1}$.
+When the plasma medium effect is negligible ($\omega_{p}=0$), the radiation exhibits peaks for $R_{s*} \sim 0.84$, whereas the radiation is suppressed for $R_{s*} \gg 0.84$.
+When $\omega_{p}$ is non-negligible, the critical value becomes

+Thus, the resonant effect occurs when plasma frequency is close to the scalar mass scale ($\xi_s = \omega_p /m_{s} \sim 1$).
+This resonant effect can enhance the radiated power when the size of the scalar field $R$ is much larger than the inverse of the scalar-field mass scale $m^{-1}_{s}$ ($R_{s*} = R/m^{-1}_{s}\gg1$).
+For instance, we can expect the enhanced EM radiation from the compact scalar-field condensate for the massive scalar field.